alfredp/rental-car-services/README.md

 rental-car-services
 ===================

-Unit test your *LocalServiceImpl
+This a sample application for unit tests Liferay service builder.

-Implementation updateCar method.
+This gist is a implementation updateCar method. https://gist.github.com/ftadashi/7692013
-https://gist.github.com/ftadashi/7692013

-Implementation testUpdateCar method.
+This gist is a implementation testUpdateCar method. https://gist.github.com/ftadashi/7692034
-https://gist.github.com/ftadashi/7692034